Ocean-OS/ocean-os.github.io/mc-assets/README.md

   - The game textures and block data
   - The game's block sound effects (block breaking and placing sounds, explosion sounds, etc)
   - Basically, everything other than mod loading.
-- Most versions after 0.3 Pre-Beta contain a mods.js file.
+- Most versions after 0.3 Pre-Alpha contain a mods.js file.
 This is the mod loading script.
 It does the following:
   - Loads each mod file into a variable
   - Creates an ID for each mod
   - Checks the mod (checks to see if the version matches, and checks the mod script to make sure it doesn't break the game)